 Q: Where do volunteers live?

-Bon Secours Volunteers live together with the other BSVMs in intentional community.
-The house is located in the same neighborhood where volunteers serve, only a few blocks from the hospital and Family Support Center where many of our volunteers go each day to serve.
+Bon Secours Volunteers live together with the other ministry volunteers in intentional community.
+The house is located in the same neighborhood where volunteers serve.

 Q: Is the neighborhood I’ll be living in safe?

 Volunteers live in areas of need in Baltimore and Richmond–we have deliberately chosen to be there because we see both communities as sacred places where there is beauty and life.
-Bon Secours Volunteer Ministry takes safety seriously and guides volunteers to approach safety matters from a stance of nonviolence and relationships.
-Volunteers are encouraged to get out and meet their neighbors, participate in neighborhood association meetings, and be a visible part of the neighborhood so that volunteers and others are looking out for each other’s safety.
+Bon Secours Volunteer Ministry takes safety seriously and guides volunteers to approach safety matters from a stance of nonviolence and relationship building.
+Volunteers are encouraged to meet their neighbors, participate in neighborhood association meetings, and be a visible part of the neighborhood.
 BSVM provides nonviolence training during orientation and hosts a security officer from the hospital early in the year to offer advice and answer any questions volunteers may have.
 While we can never guarantee safety, BSVM works diligently to help volunteers transition to living and working in the inner-city and to make it home.

 “Dear young people, have a great heart!
 Do not be afraid to dream big things!” -Pope Francis